namanjain123/namanjain123/README.md

 <!--My Own Breief -->
 <h2>About Me</h2>
    <h4>
-      Hello I am Naman a Full Stack Developer with strong technical skills in C Sharp, C++, Python, .Net, Unit Testing, JavaScript, React, SQL, MongoDB, Machine Learning, Azure, DSA, Azure and Node Js. <br><br>
+      Hey I am Naman, a highly skilled Full Stack Developer with expertise in an array of technologies including C Sharp, C++, Python, .Net, Unit Testing, JavaScript, React, SQL, MongoDB, Machine Learning, Azure, DSA, Azure and Node Js.

-Have Good CP Skills With 3 stars on CodeChef and achieved a max rating of 1461 on Codeforces And Have Good CLoud Experience have AZ900 Certification.
+Naman's coding proficiency is exceptional, with a remarkable CP Skills demonstrated by his 3 stars on CodeChef and an impressive max rating of 1461 on Codeforces.
+He also possesses remarkable Cloud experience and holds an AZ900 certification.

-                                                                        <br><br>
-As a Full Stack .NET Developer at Celebal Technologies, Naman has contributed to a range of projects, including the development of a  a Petronas Financial Bot ,CRMS ChatBot on Teams, a notification bot for a Asian Paints. <br><br>
+Currently, Naman works as a Full Stack .NET Developer at Celebal Technologies, where he has made significant contributions to various projects, including the development of a Petronas Financial Bot, CRMS ChatBot on Teams, and a notification bot for Asian Paints.

-In his spare time, he has developed many projects and other for my own learning and Self Growth Listed Below.
-I Am always looking for new opportunities to learn and grow as a developer so feel free to reach me out.
+Moreover, Naman is a passionate developer who consistently works on personal projects to enhance his skills and knowledge.
+With an insatiable desire to learn and grow as a developer, Naman is always seeking new opportunities to expand his horizons.
+So why not reach out to him today?
    </h4>